martincham/espn-nba-fantasy-analyzer/README.md

 SWID and espn_s2 required for private leagues, ([finding SWID and espn_s2](https://github.com/cwendt94/espn-api/discussions/150)), league_id is required for all leagues.
 Your team number is required to calculate remaining value.

 "categories" does not yet support percentage based stats like FG%.
-Stats like TO and GP can behave weirdly too.
+Stats like TO and GP can behave weirdly too, so they should be in "ignoredStats".

 ## Reading the Data: